 Every year, thousands of young people find themselves in emergency departments as victims of serious youth violence.
-Redthread Youth Limited is a charity that supports vulnerable young people.
-Their Youth Violence Intervention Programme runs in hospital emergency departments in London, in partnership with the major trauma network.
-The innovative service has revolutionised the support available to young victims of violence.
+Redthread is a charity working in health settings that supports young people often in crisis and with complex needs.
+Their Youth Violence Intervention Programme provides specialist youth workers embedded in hospital emergency departments and has revolutionised the support available to young people affected by violence and exploitation.

 The approach is based on the idea of the ‘teachable moment’; that the moment of intense crisis, when the young person is nursing a serious injury in the daunting environment of a busy hospital, can be a catalyst for pursuing positive change.